Best Time to List in San Jose: Month-by-Month Guide

 April

 Buyer activity is strong and multiple offers are common on desirable homes.
-Late April can position you perfectly for May buyers.
-The bar for presentation is high, so finish cosmetic updates and refine pricing.
-Market-ready homes tend to outperform.
+The bar for presentation is high — finish cosmetic updates and refine pricing.
+Market-ready homes consistently outperform.

 May

-This is prime time for speed and price performance.
+Prime time for speed and price performance.
 Families plan summer moves and buyers focus on closing before fall.
-Inventory can also be higher, so your marketing and pricing strategy matter.
+Inventory can also be higher, so marketing and pricing strategy matter more.
 Have all assets ready, including floor plans and virtual tours.

 June

-June usually remains strong, though some buyers tire late in the month.
+Usually remains strong, though some buyers tire late in the month.
 If your home is move-in ready and well priced, you can still capture multiple-offer conditions.
-Watch inventory, since more listings can soften bidding pressure.
 Consider a mid-week launch to maximize your first weekend.

 July

-Activity often cools slightly as vacations kick in.
+Activity often cools as vacations kick in.
 Serious buyers who missed spring are still looking.
-Showings can be uneven week to week.
-If you’re targeting a September launch, start contractor work and staging plans now.
+If you are targeting a September launch, start contractor work and staging plans now.

 August

-Buyer schedules are mixed, but relocation activity can help.
+Mixed buyer schedules, but relocation activity can help.
 If inventory dips because sellers wait for fall, a sharp listing can stand out.
-Be ready for variable open-house traffic.
 Use August to finalize prep for a late August or early September debut.

 September

-This is the fall secondary window.
-Buyer activity often picks up as families settle into routines and transfers resume.
+The fall secondary window.
+Buyer activity picks up as families settle in and transfers resume.
 The window is shorter than spring, so timing and presentation are critical.
 Highlight move-in timing and turnkey condition.

 October

-The fall opportunity often continues into October, though the window narrows as holidays approach.
+The fall opportunity often continues, though the window narrows as holidays approach.
 You may face fewer competing listings than in spring.
-Emphasize curb appeal and fresh photography to maximize interest.
-If you want to close by year end, list early.
+Emphasize curb appeal and fresh photography.
+If you want to close by year end, list early in October.

 November

-The market slows as buyers focus on holidays and travel.
-Motivated buyers are still out, especially those with job or tax deadlines.
+The market slows as buyers focus on holidays.
+Motivated buyers with job or tax deadlines are still out.
 Price discipline and flexible showings are key.
-Interiors matter more as the weather cools, so lean on staging.
+Interiors matter more as the weather cools — lean on staging.

 December